m-daniela/chat-app/Notes/work.md

 Other additional data can be added, such as identifying information, certificates, usernames etc.

-**Receiving the initial message**

-B needs to obtain A's identity and ephemeral keys from the message.
+To receive the initial message, B needs to obtain A's identity and ephemeral keys from the message.
 B then follows the same steps to compute the secret key, creates the associated data sequence using the identity keys and he can decrypt the message using it and the shared secret.

 Again, the one-time prekey used for this message is deleted to keep the forward secrecy.